Archive and Restore a Data Profile

 Skip this step and confirm the archival if the data profile you selected isn't in use and there are no errors to resolve.

-Enterprise DLP prompts you if the data profile you want to archive is currently referenced in one or more active Security policy rules.
+Enterprise DLP prompts you if the data profile you want to archive is currently referenced in one or more active Security policy rules or by other custom data profiles (nested or granular).
 Enterprise DLP provides hyperlinks to the Security policy rules so you can quickly update them as needed.

-After removing the data profile from all active Security policy rules, select ConfigurationData Loss PreventionData Profiles and expand the Action menu to Archive the data profile.
+After removing the data profile from all active Security policy rules and resolving any nested data profile dependencies, select ConfigurationData Loss PreventionData Profiles and expand the Action menu to Archive the data profile.

 7. You're prompted to confirm archiving the data profile.
 Click Archive to confirm.